Skip to Main Content

 Default Item Coding for Built-In Scales

-When using Qualtrics's built-in Likert items, the response options are always ordered from "positive" to "negative".
+When using Qualtrics's built-in Likert items, the response options are always ordered from "negative" to "positive".
 (The meaning of "positive" or "negative" will vary between scales, but in general, "positive" categories correspond to agreement or high frequency, while "negative" categories correspond to disagreement or low frequency.)
-Additionally, "positive" answers are coded using smaller numbers, while "negative" answers are coded using larger numbers.
-Another way of thinking about this is that "positive" answers have a lower score, while "negative" answers have a higher score.
+Additionally, "negative" answers are coded using smaller numbers, while "positive" answers are coded using larger numbers.
+Another way of thinking about this is that "negative" answers have a lower score, while "positive" answers have a higher score.
 For example, Qualtrics's built-in automatic scale for Disagree-Agree scales uses the following order and coding:

 Item Code Answer Label